LEIIKUN/Tools-Injector-Mod-Menu/README.md

 1.)
 Tried on both windows 7 64 bit and windows 10 64 bit and successfully compiled without getting any error.
 But when apk got installed, the mod won't run and always stopped.

 2.)
-Tried two different games with different hex code and functions; both armv7 with correct offset and hex code.
+Tried two different games with different hex code, function and option; both armv7 with correct offset and hex code.

 3.)
-Tried on emulator (android 5.1.1 & android 6.0) and real device (android 4.4), still stopped.
+Tried on emulator (android 5.1.1 & android 8.0) and real device (android 4.4), still stopped.